Rishi-choudhary/Smart-Parking-System/README.md

 Integrate the camera system to capture real-time parking lot images and update the status.

-Usage
+# Usage
 Users can visit the web application to check parking availability and make reservations.

 Admins can access the admin panel by navigating to /admin to monitor and manage parking slots.

 To integrate your camera system, ensure that it provides real-time images and update the /reserve route in main.py to capture and process the camera feed.

-Contributing
+# Contributing
 Contributions to this project are welcome.
 You can contribute by opening issues, providing feedback, or submitting pull requests.
 Feel free to fork the project and make enhancements.

-License
+# License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgments
+# Acknowledgments
 This project was inspired by the need for efficient parking space management.
 Special thanks to the Flask and OpenCV communities for their valuable contributions.
-Contact
+# Contact
-If you have any questions or need assistance, please feel free to contact [Your Name
+If you have any questions or need assistance, please feel free to contact Rishi Choudhary - rishichoudhary582@gmail.com